Stable macOS · Windows · Linux

 Which SSH authentication methods are supported?

-Password, private key (Ed25519, RSA, ECDSA), keyboard-interactive, agent forwarding, and FIDO2/U2F hardware security keys.
+Password, private key (Ed25519, RSA, ECDSA), keyboard-interactive 2FA, agent forwarding, certificates, and SSH Agent.

 Where is my data stored?